Information and Referral

 Many local non-profit agencies are able to offer culturally diverse projects through funding provided by the MCACA regranting program.

 SHARE ART FLINT COMMUNITY ARTS MINIGRANTS

 Greater Flint Arts Council is celebrating community arts and culture with the Share Art Flint Mini Grants program.
 Apply for a grant and tell us how you want to address serious community issues in creative new ways through the power of arts and culture.
-We want new ideas from individual artists, emerging organizations and creative arts and culture educators, including those who don't usually apply for grants.The deadline for our next grant cycle is May 6, 2013!
+We want new ideas from individual artists, emerging organizations and creative arts and culture educators, including those who don't usually apply for grants.Stay tuned for the announcement of our 2014 grant cycle!